 This treaty would be known as the Treaty of Guadalupe Hidalgo (gwah-dah-loop-ay ee-dahl-go), and brought the end of the Mexican-American War on February 2, 1848.
-It ended at the city of Guadalupe Hidalgo.
-The treaty was named after the city, not a person.
+It ended in the city of Guadalupe Hidalgo.
+The treaty was named after the town, not a person.
 The city was just north of the capital and was named after the Virgin of Guadalupe, more famously known as the Virgin Mary.

 In 1848, when the war ended, Mexico released all claims to what is now Texas, California, Nevada, along with a portion of what is now Arizona, Colorado, New Mexico, and Wyoming.
 They offered the United States $15 million along with assuming the damage claims of Americans.
-Once the United States gained control of California, gold was soon found there.
+Once the United States gained control of California, they found gold there.
 Eventually, after California became a state, it became known as the "Golden State."

-Polk was extremely successful in expanding the United States territory, which may have increased the already bitter quarrel between the North and the South over rights of slavery.
-Despite his success, he continued to try to expand the United States as far out as Cuba, offering $100 million dollars to Spain.
+Polk was hugely successful in expanding the United States territory, which may have increased the already bitter quarrel between the North and the South over the rights of slavery.
+Despite his success, he continued to try to expand the United States as far out as Cuba, offering $100 million to Spain.
 They turned him down.

 When it came time to run again, Polk declined due to his health.
 He died three months after he left office in 1849 of cholera.